Rapid Response & Unplanned Care: CLCH

 Barnet

-The service aims to prevent avoidable admissions and avoid readmissions by providing support in the community.
+The service aims to prevent avoidable admissions and avoid readmissions by providing support in the community via the Barnet urgent community response and virtual ward (step-up) access.

 The care process is as follows: